Detecting Healthcare Fraud with ML

 lifecycle_policy: "retain_5_years"

-The result: Healthcare fintechs that understand fraud at this technical level can offer superior protection while maintaining operational efficiency for legitimate clinical activities.
+Healthcare fintechs that understand fraud at this technical level can offer superior protection while maintaining operational efficiency for legitimate clinical activities.

 Data sources: Internal fraud detection analysis across 777 practices, FinCEN SAR filing guidance, healthcare fraud pattern analysis from Q3-Q4 2024 operational data